This advice describes current built capacity, site capacity and additional capacity considerations for Victorian government schools.

 Buildings classified as entitled spaces for the purposes of Student Resource Package and other funding are counted towards a school’s capacity.

-Trade Training Centres, Australian Technical Colleges and other non-entitled facilities provided from Commonwealth Government funding are not included in the built capacity count.
+Trade Training Centres, Australian Technical Colleges and other non-entitled facilities provided from Commonwealth Government funding are not included in the current built capacity count, unless they are classified as entitled spaces for the purposes of Student Resource Package and other funding.

 How is site capacity calculated?